The End of Granite Countertops in Kitchen Remodeling

 Are we sick of the slab yet?
-Starting about four years ago there were remodeling industry predictions of an end to the great granite countertop obsession that swept Metro Washington DC homeowners off their feet.
-Well, four years later rock is still tops in the DC kitchen.
+Starting about eight years ago there were remodeling industry predictions of an end to the great granite countertop obsession that swept Metro Washington DC homeowners off their feet.
+Well, eight years later rock is still tops in the DC kitchen.

-The day will surely come in the fickle and trendy world of kitchen remodeling when the timeless look of granite will lose its looks and appeal.
-Whether that time comes soon or later doesn't matter because, if you don't want granite, you have many options.
+The day will surely come in the fickle and trendy world of kitchen remodeling when the timeless look of granite will have timed out.
+Whether that moment arrives soon or later doesn't matter because, if you don't want granite, you have many options.

 Alternative countertop materials that our kitchen designers have used successfully are: